 MicroRNAs and other factors that mediate post-transcriptional gene regulation typically recognize elements in the 3′ untranslated regions (3′ UTRs) of mRNAs.
 Adding another dimension to this regulation is the use of alternative 3′ UTRs, which can either include or exclude the regulatory elements.
 To facilitate global analyses of these regulatory phenomena, we have developed a high-throughput method to accurately map the poly(A) sites of transcripts, which enables us to identify the ends of mRNAs and quantify the use of alternative isoforms in different cells, tissues or developmental stages.
 We have applied this method to expand and correct the mRNA annotations of C. elegans, zebrafish, mice, and humans.
 These studies have substantially improved our prediction of miRNA targets in each of these species and have revealed the regulatory consequences of alternative 3′ UTRs in mammalian cells.

-In animals, maternal gene products deposited into eggs regulate embryonic development before the zygotic genome is activated.
+Maternal gene products deposited into metazoan eggs regulate embryonic development before the zygotic genome is activated.
 In plants, an analogous period of prolonged maternal control over embryogenesis was also thought to occur.
 Overturning this idea, we showed that the vast majority of Arabidopsis mRNAs are produced in near-equal amounts from both maternal and paternal alleles, even during the initial stages of embryogenesis.

 In animals, we found a transition in translational control that follows the maternal-to-zygotic shift in transcriptional control.
 Key to this discovery was our development of a high-throughput method for measuring the lengths of poly(A) tails found at the ends of most eukaryotic mRNAs.
-When we used this method to measure tail lengths of millions of individual mRNAs isolated from early zebrafish and frog embryos, we found a very strong correlation between tail length and translational efficiency, as would be expected if mRNAs with longer tails were more efficiently translated.
+When we used this method to measure tail lengths of millions of individual mRNAs isolated from early zebrafish, frog or fly embryos, we found a very strong correlation between tail length and translational efficiency, as would be expected if mRNAs with longer tails were more efficiently translated.
 However, this strong coupling diminished at gastrulation and was absent in nonembryonic samples, which indicated a previously unrecognized developmental switch in the nature of translational control.